GroupMe

 What is the recent mood?

 Recent user voice shows a excited sentiment.
-Users appreciate group coordination and ease of use, but report notification reliability and login and account access.
+Users appreciate sms-based group participation, but report feature parity gaps.

 What Users Love